sindresorhus/exit-hook/readme.md

 ##### asyncHookOptions.minWait

 The minimum amount of time to wait for this asynchronous hook to complete.
-Defaults to `1000`ms.

 # Asynchronous Exit Notes